Quebec woman wants to stay in Wuhan with parents amid coronavirus outbreak

 A Quebec woman stuck in the coronavirus epicentre of Wuhan amid the lockdown of the city in China’s Hubei province says she wants to stay to be with her parents.

-Felicity Fang traveled to Wuhan to visit her family in December and has been there since.
-Days before Fang’s flight home, the city was shut down.
+Felicity Feng traveled to Wuhan to visit her family in December and has been there since.
+Days before Feng’s flight home, the city was shut down.

-“It’s very difficult because, well, there’s nothing I can do, there’s nothing she can do,” said Jean-François Rondeau, Fang’s fiance who stayed back home on Montreal’s south shore.
+“It’s very difficult because there’s nothing I can do, there’s nothing she can do,” said Jean-François Rondeau, Feng’s fiance who stayed back home on Montreal’s south shore.

 “He’s doing everything that the government wants the population not to do,” Rondeau told Global News.